-Your church is planning a capital project…and you have been given the unenviable task of managing the fundraising.
-The congregation have been doing their bit with cake sales, quizzes, auctions and bingo nights in full swing, and now there’s some money in the church coffers, it’s time to start approaching grant-funders, including Benefact Trust!
+Your church or charity is planning a project…and you have been given the task of managing the fundraising.
+It’s time to start approaching grant-funders, including Benefact Trust!

 The nature of the project will, of course, have a bearing on who you can apply to, and it’s vital you do some preliminary research to avoid wasting your time filling in an application that’s doomed to fail because you don’t meet the funders’ criteria.
-The about us, what we fund and how to apply pages are a useful source of information, particularly the FAQs.
+Our 'Which grant is for me?', 'How to apply' and 'Apply for a grant' pages are a useful source of information, particularly our FAQs.

 Even if you have a pretty good idea that your project will be eligible for funding from a particular grant-giver, it’s really important to look beyond ticking boxes before you even start to put pen to paper, or fingers to keyboard in our case!
 When you have a stack of application forms to fill in and you have a million jobs on your list, it’s tempting to think a ‘copy and paste’ job will do, but we know from experience that planning and perfect timing are the best route to success.

-Every month, we’ll receive more than 100 applications and while we say yes to around 90% due to our commitment to support as many causes as we can, often giving smaller grants, other funders support far fewer projects.
+Every month, we’ll receive more than 100 applications and while we say yes to a large proportion due to our commitment to support as many causes as we can, other funders support far fewer projects.
 That’s why it’s vital to make your application stand out from the crowd.
 Think about the person reading it…you want to make them smile, not sigh!

 Most importantly though, think about the organisation they represent and what they stand for.
 Look at their website and read the case studies and news stories about the projects they have previously supported.
 It will give you a good idea about the causes they are passionate about and love to shout about.
 You need to think about how your project fits with their mission and their values and ensure that’s front and centre in your application.
 If you are still not clear after reading their website, pick up the phone to them.
 There’s no substitute for some friendly advice.
 It saves our time and yours in the long run!

 I’ll tackle what to put in your form in a later blog, but for now, I’ll just say that, as a grants officer, the most frustrating forms to read are those when you get to the end and you’re still not entirely clear what the applicant is asking for money for!
 Most funders will have word counts on their forms so you need to make every one count!
-What we really want to know is what the impact of your project will be on your congregation and community and how will it change people’s lives and perhaps promote church growth; not so much that you ran a Sunday school in 1982…
+What we really want to know is what the impact of your project will be on your community and how will it change people’s lives.

 The other key element is timing.
 Some grant-givers prefer to give grants early in the project planning phase, and others would rather help plug a funding gap further down the line.
 One thing is for sure though; they all need reassurance that your project will be sustainable once it is complete and that your fundraising efforts have a strong chance of success, so you’ll need to do everything you can to show them that’s the case.